 2. Why did you choose a career in Data Engineering?

 An interviewer might ask this question to learn more about your motivation and interest behind choosing data engineering as a career.
 They want to employ individuals who are passionate about the field.
 You can start by sharing your story and insights you have gained to highlight what excites you most about being a data engineer.

 3. How Does a Data Warehouse Differ from an Operational Database?

-This question may be more geared toward those on the intermediate level, but in some positions, it may also be considered an entry-level question.
+This data engineer interview question may be more geared toward those on the intermediate level, but in some positions, it may also be considered an entry-level question.
 You’ll want to answer by stating that databases using Delete SQL statements, Insert, and Update is standard operational databases that focus on speed and efficiency.
 As a result, analyzing data can be a little more complicated.
 With a data warehouse, on the other hand, aggregations, calculations, and select statements are the primary focus.
 These make data warehouses an ideal choice for data analysis.